 When there are more than five (5) students involved in a case, the Vice President for Student Affairs or designee reserves the right to schedule the hearing date and time for all students involved, without confirmation from the students due to the number of individuals involved.
 Documentation can be provided to students for missed classes or work responsibilities when such circumstances exist.

-Failure to report to the Vice President for Student Affairs or designee after being properly notified may result in the student, student group, or student organization being charged with "Failure to Comply" and/or "Contempt of Hearing."
+Failure to report to the Vice President for Student Affairs or designee after being properly notified may result in the student, student group, or student organization being charged with "Failure to Comply" and/or "Contempt of Hearing".
+In this case, a decision will be group, or student organization being charged with "Failure to Comply" and/or "Contempt of Hearing."
 In this case, a decision will be made in the student's absence based on the information outlined in the incident report and any information gathered from the investigation.